Biden creates Native American boarding school national monument to mark era of forced assimilation

 HARRISBURG, Pa.
 (AP) — President Joe Biden designated a national monument at a former Native American boarding school in Pennsylvania on Monday to honor the resilience of Indigenous tribes whose children were forced to attend the school and hundreds of similar abusive institutions.

-The White House announced the creation of the Carlisle Federal Indian Boarding School National Monument as Biden hosted a summit of tribal leaders.
+The creation of the Carlisle Federal Indian Boarding School National Monument — announced during a tribal leaders summit at the White House — is intended to confront what Biden referred to as a “dark chapter” in the nation’s history.

+“We’re not about erasing history.
+We’re about recognizing history — the good, the bad and the ugly,” Biden said.
+“I don’t want people forgetting 10, 20, 30, 50 years from now and pretend it didn’t happen.”

-More than 10,000 children passed through the notorious Carlisle Indian Industrial School by the time it closed in 1918, including Olympian Jim Thorpe.
+Thousands of Native children passed through the notorious Carlisle Indian Industrial School between 1879 and 1918, including Olympian Jim Thorpe.
 They came from dozens of tribes under forced assimilation policies that were meant to erase Native American traditions and “civilize” the children so they would better fit into white society.

+It was the first school of its type and became a template for a network of government-backed Native American boarding schools that ultimately expanded to at least 37 states and territories.

+“About 7,800 children from more than 140 tribes were sent to Carlisle — stolen from their families, their tribes and their homelands.
+It was wrong making the Carlisle Indian school a national model,” Biden told the White House summit.

 The children were often taken against the will of their parents, and an estimated 187 Native American and Alaska Native children died at the institution in Carlisle, including from tuberculosis and other diseases.